yaswanthreddis/Crop2Yield/track.md

 + Intialised git repostiory for project

 ###### Name : Shaik Amoon
-+ Intialized git repostiory for project
++ Jira Setup and Logo Designed for project

 ###### Name : Perumalla Akhil
-+ Intialised git repostiory
++ Jira Setup and Logo Designed for project